oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    -latest
    * Affiliation change to allow publication to Datatracker.

-  -09
-   * No changes - re-published to avoid expiry while waiting on shepherd review.
+   * No content changes - re-published to avoid expiry while waiting on shepherd review.

     -08
    * Editorial updates.